stcucufa/epistrophy/README.md

 This approach benefits both developers and end users.
 Time can be freely manipulated through the runtime clock, so that a program can be paused, run slower, faster, or even backward.
-This is achieved by having the scheduler keep track not only of the times at which a fiber resumes execution, but also keeping track of when a fiber _was_ previously resumed; and by providing primitives for pure, instantaneous computations (that have no side effect and
+This is achieved by having a scheduler keep track not only of the times at which a fiber resumes execution, but also keeping track of when a fiber _was_ previously resumed; and by providing primitives for pure, instantaneous computations (that have no side effect and